surojit19/pptx-notes-parser/README.md

 ### __Configurations in file demo.js__

-- below you can see self-explanatory configuration in demo.js
+- below you can see self-explanatory configuration in ___demo.js___.

         const pptxFile = <- FileName ->;

 - File name of pptx.
-For eg. "abc.pptx" or "files/abc.pptx" etc.
+For eg. "abc.pptx" or "files/abc.pptx" etc. Do remember to put the file ;)

         const _SEPARATOR = {